Frequently Asked Questions

 Bridget Bunten

-Associate Professor of Education; Department Chair; Coordinator of the Elementary Education Program
+Associate Professor of Education; Coordinator of the Elementary Education Program

-Bridget’s path towards being an educator began in a middle school Spanish classroom.
-It was the energy and passion of that teacher that inspired Bridget’s interest in language learning and teaching.
+Bridget’s path towards being an educator began in her middle school Spanish class.
+The energy and passion of her teacher inspired Bridget’s interest in language learning and teaching.
 Before coming to Washington College, Bridget taught students ranging from 5 to 80 years old as a Spanish immersion teacher, an elementary classroom teacher, an ELL teacher, and an adult ESL and citizenship teacher.
 Educating future teachers to meet the myriad needs of the culturally and linguistically diverse student population in today’s public schools is Bridget’s focus in the college classroom.
 Beyond the classroom, Bridget enjoys staying active by running, biking, or chasing one of her three young daughters with the help of her husband.

 Nick Garcia